CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 information helps organizations manage their assets more effectively, including monitoring their performance, identifying potential risks, and supporting incident management.

+Software Asset Management (SAM) and IT Asset Management (ITAM) are typical applications that build upon CMDBs.
-There is tremendous benefits in capturing BOMs for assets tracked in a CMDB.
-By including BOMs in a CMDB, organizations gain a more comprehensive view of their assets, which can help them make more informed decisions about managing their IT and OT infrastructure.
-Organizations that integrate SBOMs with a CMDB have the broadest array of possible use cases including DevOps, vendor risk management, procurement, vulnerability response, supply chain management, among others.
+There are tremendous benefits in capturing BOMs for assets tracked in a CMDB.
+Organizations gain a more comprehensive view of their assets, which can help them make more informed decisions about managing their IT and OT infrastructure.
+They also benefit from having the broadest array of possible use cases, including DevOps, vendor risk management, procurement, vulnerability response, and supply chain management.

+CycloneDX compliments and meets the requirements of [ISO/IEC 19770-1:2017](https://www.iso.org/standard/68531.html) which defines IT asset management systems, including license management, security management, and asset lifecycles, making it uniquely applicable for enterprise adoption.

 ## Integrity Verification
 Integrity verification is the process of ensuring that the software components have not been modified or tampered with since they were released.
 This helps to identify unauthorized modifications to software components that may introduce security vulnerabilities or cause the software to malfunction.
-Integrity verification uses a cryptographic hash function that used to generate a unique digital fingerprint, or hash value, for each software component.
+Integrity verification uses a cryptographic hash function that is used to generate a unique digital fingerprint, or hash value, for each software component.
 The hash value can then be compared with the expected hash value for that component to ensure that it has not been altered.

 CycloneDX can be used for integrity verification using cryptographic hashing algorithms.
 The specification allows for the inclusion of cryptographic hashes, such as SHA-256, SHA-384, or SHA-512, for each software component listed in the BOM.
-By calculating the hash of each file, package, or library, and comparing it with the hash value listed in the BOM, organizations can verify the integrity of the software and detect unauthorized modifications.
+By calculating the hash of each file, package, or library and comparing it with the hash value listed in the BOM, organizations can verify the integrity of the software and detect unauthorized modifications.

 The following example illustrates how to represent hashes on a component.